5 Home Remedies For When Your Dog Has A Cold

 Dog Cold Remedy #4: Make Time For Rest

 Like us humans, dog's will need plenty of rest to start feeling better.
 Provide your pup with an insulated, warm place to sleep.
 Give him a nice warm blanket to sleep with, and consider heating up his bed with a warm water bottle or a heating pad.
 Or you can even spoil your dog with this excellent heated bed for your dog.
-(Here are some additional well-rated heated products to keep your dog warm. if you're interested and also some tips on 5 Ways To Keep Your Dog Warm This Winter.)
+(Here are some additional well-rated heated products to keep your dog warm and also some tips on 5 Ways To Keep Your Dog Warm This Winter.)

 Dog Home Cold Remedy #5: Add Vitamin C And Herbal Remedies